grokit/dcore/README.md

 The 'DCore' lib has two purposes:

 - Place to put scripts that the main applications I develop can depend on and share (a core lib of some sort).
-- Neat collection of scrits that make the computer a better development platform that I install on everyone of my computers.
+- Neat collection of scripts that make the computer a better development platform that I install on everyone of my computers.

 # Notes